-This communication and marketing strategy for the period 2012-2016 will replace the previous communication strategy, which expires at the end of 2011.
+This communication strategy for the period 2012-2016 replaces the previous communication strategy, which expires at the end of 2011.

-In the spring of 2011, the IT University developed a new master brand platform providing the University with its first actual overall strategy for branding and positioning in relation to the University's general image - until then, the marketing communication in particular has been purely tactical albeit very efficient.
+During 2011, a new master brand platform was developed providing the University with its first actual overall strategy for branding and positioning in relation to the University's general image - until then, the marketing communication in particular has been purely tactical albeit very efficient.
 The master brand platform is the unifying design for the strategy and determines the overall strategic direction for the respective communication areas.